Brandon University Students for Life v. Brandon University Students’ Union

 The transit ads were paid for by the American Freedom Defense Initiative (AFDI), a non-profit, non-partisan human rights advocacy group.
 The organization defends freedom of speech, freedom of conscience, individual rights, and the equality of all people before the law.

-Questioning has been completed.
-The hearing in the Alberta Court of Queen’s Bench in Edmonton is scheduled for September 1, 2016.
+A hearing of the Court of Queen’s Bench is scheduled for September 2016.

 - Press release: Human rights group sues Edmonton over cancelling bus ads